According to the IRS:

 Information on foundation and corporate donors typically is more accessible.
 Private foundations, including private corporate foundations, must publicly disclose all of their grants in their annual tax filings.

-Direct corporate giving is not subject to the same public disclosure rules, but corporations might share who they support in order to build their community image.
+Corporations are not subject to the same public disclosure rules when they give to a nonprofit directly rather than through a corporate foundation.
+They might make their support public in order to build their community image.

 You can research donations or grants from foundations and corporations with the following resources: